Summer Undergraduate Research Experiences

 - The match between project and mentor’s area of expertise.

 - Availability of the mentor to the student during the SURE period.

 - If you are applying to mentor a Lumen Prize recipient in the SURE program, please look over the mentor information provided by the Lumen Prize program.

 Note for students: A student who wishes to be considered for the SURE program must be nominated by a faculty member who will serve as their mentor.
-Proposals, which are prepared jointly by student and mentor, must be submitted by Friday, December 7, 2017 for Summer 2018 to Dr. Meredith Allison.
-Awards will be announced by early February for summer 2018.
-All application materials must be sent to Meredith Allison in PDF format.
+Proposals, which are prepared jointly by student and mentor, must be submitted by Friday, December 7, 2018 for Summer 2019 via Google Forms (link available on application).
+Awards will be announced by early February for summer 2019.
+All application materials must be submitted in PDF format.

 Housing: The UR program will provide double-occupancy, on-campus housing in a residence hall for the duration of the SURE program for students that require it.
 Housing needs that fall outside of the SURE program dates are the responsibility of the student to arrange.
 The UR program will not pay for any other housing arrangements.
 Click here for the housing page.